itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * To be successful at anything, you dont' need to be different.
 You simply have to be what most people aren't - consistent! #Consistency #Success #Motivation
 * "Disappointment is just the Distance between Expectation and Reality.
 So either Expect less and Accept the Reality OR Expect a lot and Turn into a Reality." #Disappointment #Reality #Expectation #Motivation
 * You don't always need a logical reason for everything in your life.
 Do it because you want to; because it's fun; because it makes you happy! #Happiness #LiveLife #Life
-* Don't look for someone who will solve all our problems.
-Look for someone who won't let us face them alone. #People #Challenges
 * Risk is a part of the success! #Success #Risk #Motivation
 * Focus on your strengths, but also strengthen your weaknesses! #Strength #Weakness
-* To understand another person, you must swim in the same water that drowned them! #People #Challenges #Motivation
-* Mistakes are painful when they happen.
-But years later, a collection of mistakes called experience which leads us to success! #Mistakes #Success #Experience
 * Mistakes have the power to turn you into something better than you were before! #Mistakes #Motivation #Success
-* Signs of Maturity #10 - Your happiness doesn't depend on people but on your inner self. #Maturity #Series
 * “Go with the Flow “ it  makes life a lot easier. #Life #Advice
 * Say what you feel.
 It is not being rude, but being real. #Motivation #Self #Real
 * Be the writer of your life and reader of your mind.
 The more you know yourself the less you need approval of others. #Self #Life #Mind
 * Success isn't just about what you accomplish in your life.
 It's about what you inspire others to do! #Success #Motivation #Inspiration
 * It's not about the years gone by, it is about the years still left! #Positivity #Motivation #Success
-* Sometimes our joy is the source of our smile.
-But Sometimes our smile can be the source of others joy! #Smile #Life
 * "Everything you want in life is waiting for you, outside your comfort zone and inside your effort zone".
 Just make a move. #Efforts #Motivation #Success
 * In this world, some people will always throw stones in your path.
 It depends on you what you make from them - A Wall or a Bridge! #Motivation #People #Challenges
 * No matter how long you have travelled in the wrong direction, you can always turn around! #Motivation #Journey #Success
 * Be happy.
 Not because everything is perfect, but because you can see good in everything. #Happy #Optimism
-* The best translator is someone who can translate someone's silence into a smile. #Silence #Smile #Life
 * When mind is weak, situation becomes Problem.
 When mind is balanced, situation becomes Challenge.
 When Mind is Strong, situation becomes Opportunity. #Mind #Problem #Challenge #Opportunity
 * A wise person knows there is something to be learned from everyone! #Learning #Wise
 * Those who judge will never understand, and those who understand will never judge! #Understanding #Judge #People